ansible/ansible/docsite/rst/playbooks_conditionals.rst

 You can also use parentheses to group conditions::

     tasks:
-      - name: "shutdown CentOS 6 and Debian 7 systems"
+      - name: "shut down CentOS 6 and Debian 7 systems"
         command: /sbin/shutdown -t now
         when: (ansible_distribution == "CentOS" and ansible_distribution_major_version == "6") or
               (ansible_distribution == "Debian" and ansible_distribution_major_version == "7")